Connecticut Disabled Veteran Benefits

 What it is: Connecticut adds points to your passing score on state civil-service exams, with the biggest boost for disabled veterans.

 - Civil-service exam preference: on an open-competitive state exam, a wartime veteran who is receiving or eligible for VA disability compensation gets 10 additional points added to a passing score; any other qualifying wartime veteran gets 5 points.
-Separately, an honorably discharged veteran who earned a campaign badge or expeditionary medal can get 5 points.
+Separately, an honorably discharged veteran who earned a campaign badge or expeditionary medal can get 5 points, and someone currently serving in the final year of an armed-forces enlistment contract can also get 5 points.
 Points are added only to a passing score.

-- Employment help: the Connecticut Department of Labor runs veterans' employment services, including the Disabled Veterans' Outreach Program (DVOP) for veterans with service-connected disabilities and significant barriers to employment.
+- Employment help: the Connecticut Department of Labor gives veterans priority reemployment services from trained Disabled Veterans' Outreach Program (DVOP) staff at its American Job Centers statewide, plus dedicated Local Veterans Employment Representatives (LVERs) who work with employers to place veterans, including those with service-connected disabilities and significant barriers to employment.

 - When you apply for a Connecticut state exam, claim veteran status and request your preference points, with your DD-214 and VA rating letter ready.

-- For one-on-one job help, contact the CT Department of Labor Veterans Services DVOP staff.
+- For one-on-one job help, identify yourself as a veteran at any CT American Job Center for priority service, or contact the CT Department of Labor's Veterans Services staff directly.

-Sources CT DVA, benefits guide · DAS, military talent · Dept. of Labor, veterans services
+Sources CGS § 5-224, exam preference points · DAS, military talent · Dept. of Labor, veterans services

 Other: burial, emergency aid, advocacy